 To counter this, you need to consciously make ideal food choices and stay active when exhausted.
 For example, when you’re sleep deprived, make the extra effort to get a lot of protein, water, and fibrous fruits and veggies.
 Track your food intake and try calling a workout partner instead of bagging your training session.

-#7: Meat provides key nutrients that can’t be gotten from plants.
+#7: Eat animal foods that provide key nutrients that can’t be gotten from plants.

 The mainstream view of nutrition is that meat and other animal products are unhealthy and should be avoided.
 This is not supported by the largest, most rigorous studies.